prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 useridmodule: liveIntentIdSystem
 ---

-LiveIntent offers audience resolution by leveraging it's next-generation identity solutions.
+LiveIntent offers audience resolution by leveraging its next-generation identity solutions.
 The LiveIntent identity graph is built around a people-based set of data that is authenticated daily through active engagements with email newsletters and media across the web.

 The LiveIntent `nonID` is a user identifier tied to an active, encrypted email in the graph and functions in cookie-challenged environments and browsers.
-Along side with the `nonID`, LiveIntent's user ID module can resolve multiple other user identifers such as `UID2` and `pubmatic` - see the [Multiple userIDs]( #multiple-user-ids) section for more details.
+Alongside the `nonID`, LiveIntent's user ID module can resolve multiple other user identifiers such as `UID2` and `pubmatic` - see the [Multiple user IDs]( #multiple-user-ids) section for more details.

 To add the complete functionality of LiveIntent Identity module to your Prebid.js package, use the following command: